Association measures for two-way contingency tables based on multi-categorical proportional reduction in error: Association measures based on proportional reduction in error

 \section{Association measures based on proportional reduction in error}

-Consider an $r \times c$ contingency table where the row variable $X$ and the column variable $Y$ have nominal categories.
-Also assume an asymmetric situation that $X$ and $Y$ correspond to the explanatory and response variables, respectively.
-Let $p_{ij}$ denote the probability that an observation will fall in the $i$th row and $j$th column of the table ($i=1,\ldots, r;j=1,\ldots, c)$.
-In addition, $p_{i+}$ and $p_{+j}$ are denoted as $p_{i+}=\sum_{j=1}^c p_{ij}$ and $p_{+j}=\sum_{i=1}^r p_{ij}$, respectively.
-In this section, we provide an overview of the association measures proposed based on the concept of proportional reduction in error (PRE) and offer their characteristics and applications.
+Consider an $r \times c$ contingency table in which the row variable $X$ and the column variable $Y$ have nominal categories, and assume the asymmetric setting in which $X$ is the explanatory variable and $Y$ is the response variable.
+Let $p_{ij}$ denote the probability that an observation falls in the $i$th row and $j$th column of the table ($i=1,\ldots, r;j=1,\ldots, c)$.
+In addition, the marginal probabilities are defined as $p_{i+}=\sum_{j=1}^c p_{ij}$ and $p_{+j}=\sum_{i=1}^r p_{ij}$, respectively.
+In this section, we review the association measures that have been proposed based on the concept of proportional reduction in error (PRE) and discuss their properties and applications.